tel: +48 22 499 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Health risk to health from tiny fragments of magnets pose a threat, if swallowed, which is particularly important in the context of children's health.
-It's also worth noting that tiny parts of these magnets can complicate diagnosis when they are in the body.
+• Possible danger to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
+It's also worth noting that tiny parts of these devices can be problematic in medical diagnosis in case of swallowing.

 Neodymium magnets can demagnetize at high temperatures.